SEO Strategy plan for a new website

 https://www.mini-engineers.com/lego-parties-in-london/

-The keywords in the URL are reflected within the H1 (main heading) on the page and throughout the copy.
+The keywords in the URL are also reflected within the H1 (main heading) on the page and throughout the copy.

 Mini Engineers Optimise Page URLs

 It’s important to make these changes before launch.
 The reason for this is that Google and the other search engines will index your page URLs and use those for search results.
+If the URLs change at any point in future, it will take Google quite some time to update their records and any other inbound links to your site will not work.

 If you must change a page URL after launch, you can set up a 301 redirect, but it’s best to avoid this if possible.